h183502/dat110public/week12/week12.md

 ### Description of project
-This implementation is based on synchronous communication by using the Java RMI remote procedure call (RPC)
+This implementation is based on synchronous communication by using the Java RMI remote procedure call (RPC) The system works under these models and assumptions
+- Our quorum-based protocol uses strict and active consistency model
+- We assume no message loss during communications
+- We assume that network is stable and there is no communication failure

 A DHT can be used to build a cooperative mirroring peer-to-peer distributed system in which multiple providers of content cooperate to store and serve each others’ data.